sindresorhus/gh-home/readme.md

 # gh-home [![Build Status](https://travis-ci.org/sindresorhus/gh-home.svg?branch=master)](https://travis-ci.org/sindresorhus/gh-home)

-> Open the GitHub page of the repo in the current directory
+> Open the GitHub page of the given or current directory repo

 It will attempt to open the upstream repo if there is one or the forked repo.